Tuwaiq-SE-Riyadh/W01D05-HW/README.md

     - At least one quote/testimonial (this could be from a previous customer or a review).✅

-## CSS
+## CSS 🎉
-- Within the entirety of your site, you should have the following styling: :tada:
+- Within the entirety of your site, you should have the following styling:
     - Use either Grid OR flex or both of them to organize your products✅
     - At least 3 font styles with different colouring effects.✅
     - Padding for all images and buttons.✅